 - subject to certain limitations, a bona fide gift or gifts; - subject to certain limitations, transfers to any trusts for the direct or indirect benefit of the transferor or the transferor's immediate family; - transfers with the prior written consent of Goldman Sachs & Co.
 LLC and J.P.
-Morgan Securities LLC: - subject to certain limitations, transfers by a corporation to any wholly owned subsidiary of such corporation; - subject to certain limitations, by operation of law, such as pursuant to a qualified domestic order or in connection with a divorce settlement; - subject to certain limitations, (a) transfers pursuant to a bona fide third-party tender offer, merger, purchase, consolidation or other similar transaction that is approved by our board of directors, made to all holders of common stock involving a change of control, provided that, in the event that the tender offer, merger, purchase, consolidation or other such transaction is not completed, the shares owned by the lock-up party will remain subject to terms of the lock-up agreement, or (b) transfers to the Company for payment of the exercise price upon the automatic "cashless" or "net" exercise of an option to purchase shares in connection with the termination of such option pursuant to its terms upon a change of control of the Company; - subject to certain limitations, transfers pursuant to the exercise of an option to purchase shares in connection with the termination of such option; - subject to certain limitations, transfers to the Company for (a) the payment of the exercise price upon the "cashless" or "net" exercise of an option to purchase shares or (b) for payment of tax withholdings (including estimated taxes) due as a result of the exercise of an option to purchase shares, in each case in connection with the termination of such option pursuant to its terms; and - subject to certain limitations, sales pursuant to written trading plans that are intended to comply with Rule 10b5-1 under the Exchange Act and that were established prior to the date hereof.
+Morgan Securities LLC; - subject to certain limitations, transfers by a corporation to any wholly owned subsidiary of such corporation;

+- subject to certain limitations, by operation of law, such as pursuant to a qualified domestic order or in connection with a divorce settlement; - subject to certain limitations, (a) transfers pursuant to a bona fide third-party tender offer, merger, purchase, consolidation or other similar transaction that is approved by our board of directors, made to all holders of common stock involving a change of control, provided that, in the event that the tender offer, merger, purchase, consolidation or other such transaction is not completed, the shares owned by the lock-up party will remain subject to terms of the lock-up agreement, or (b) transfers to the Company for payment of the exercise price upon the automatic "cashless" or "net" exercise of an option to purchase shares in connection with the termination of such option pursuant to its terms upon a change of control of the Company; - subject to certain limitations, transfers pursuant to the exercise of an option to purchase shares in connection with the termination of such option; and - subject to certain limitations, transfers to the Company for (a) the payment of the exercise price upon the "cashless" or "net" exercise of an option to purchase shares or (b) for payment of tax withholdings (including estimated taxes) due as a result of the exercise of an option to purchase shares, in each case in connection with the termination of such option pursuant to its terms.